ToAnuja/VideoMediaPlayer/README.md

 # VideoMediaPlayer
 Java based "Video Player Application" is to play video, list of video files and video cutter of played videos.
-Build the uploaded project in following environment before executing the application:
+Build the uploaded project in following environment before executing it:

 Platform OS: Linux